How to Price Art Commissions: Your Art Pricing Guide

 It is less rigid these days, but still, the perception remains in the eyes of the public (and galleries) that some mediums are worth more than others.

-As a graphite artist, I’m almost at the bottom of the pile, on a par with digital artists probably!
+Graphite art is almost at the bottom of the pile, probably on par with digital art, but hopefully above AI!

 Don’t listen to the ‘experts’ who assure you they love black and white.
-It’s a niche andvery few galleries will want to risk it on their valuable wall space.
+It’s a niche and very few galleries will want to risk hanging it on their valuable wall space.

 Why do I draw then?
 I’m colorblind.
-Hey, you play the hand you’re dealt with!
+Hey, you play the hand you’re dealt with, right?

 This is: How to Sell Your Drawings (All You Need to Know)